low122/Spotify-music-trend/README.md

    - Data Exploration

-      - Use built-in functions in pandas to determine data type and use plot and seaborn to show statistical data of each variables.
+      - Use built-in functions in pandas to determine data type and use plot and seaborn to show statistical data of each variable.

    - Ranking Methodology

       - Categorized songs based on their streaming numbers, allowing for a structured analysis of song popularity across different tiers of streaming success.

  - Data Visualization

-      - Implemented visual tools (matplotlib, seaborn) to illustrate the data, aiming to highlight key insights and trends effectively.
+    - Implemented visual tools (matplotlib, seaborn) to illustrate the data, aiming to effectively highlight key insights and trends.

 **References**
 -